TalynP/DrInfraredHeaterRemoteThermostat_NODERED/README.md

 ```bash
 rpi-connect signin
 ```
-5. Use the Raspberry Pi Connect website to remotely connect to your Pi.
+5. Use the Raspberry Pi Connect website to remotely connect to your Pi
 # Hardware
 ## Bill of Materials (BOM)
 A [bill of materials](./ReadMeAssets/DrInfraredHeaterRemoteThermostat_BOM.xlsx) has been provided and is located in ReadMeAssets folder.

 ## Mounting Components
 ### Mounting to the Heater
-The Raspberry Pi Zero 2W, 5v power supply and relays are mounted to the [HeaterBackMountPlate](./ReadMeAssets/HeaterBackMountPlate.stl) then that is attached to the back of the Dr Infared Heater by two short sheet metal self taping screws.
+The Raspberry Pi Zero 2W, 5v power supply and relays are mounted to the [HeaterBackMountPlate](./ReadMeAssets/HeaterBackMountPlate.stl) then that is attached to the back of the Dr Infrared Heater by two short sheet metal self taping screws.
 This mount was 3D printed with PETG (Polyethylene Terephthalate Glycol) the [HeaterBackMountPlate.stl](./ReadMeAssets/HeaterBackMountPlate.stl) file is located in the ReadMeAssets folder.

 ### Mounting the Temperature Probe
 The DS18B20 temperature probe should be at ran as far as possible from the heater and about 60 inches (152cm) from the floor.
-The reason to put the probe as far as possible from the heater is to allow time for the heat to reach the temeperture probe and evenly heat the room.
-The mount for the temperture probe screwed to the wall was 3D printed with PETG the [TemperatureProbeCase.stl](./ReadMeAssets/TemperatureProbeCase.stl) file is located in the ReadMeAssets folder.
+The reason to put the probe as far as possible from the heater is to allow time for the heat in the room to reach the temperature probe and evenly warm the room.
+The mount for the temperature probe is screwed to the wall and was 3D printed with PETG the [TemperatureProbeCase.stl](./ReadMeAssets/TemperatureProbeCase.stl) file is located in the ReadMeAssets folder.

 ## Wiring
-To wire the heater you should reference the [DR-966 Manual](./ReadMeAssets\DR-966Manual.pdf) in the ReadMeAssets folder or find it on the Dr Infared Heater [website](https://drheaterusa.com/products/dr966-240-volt-hardwired-shop-garage-commercial-heater-3000-watt-6000-watt) for the DR-966.
+To wire the heater you should reference the [DR-966 Manual](./ReadMeAssets\DR-966Manual.pdf) in the ReadMeAssets folder or find it on the Dr Infrared Heater [website](https://drheaterusa.com/products/dr966-240-volt-hardwired-shop-garage-commercial-heater-3000-watt-6000-watt) for the DR-966.
 I have included a [wiring diagram](/ReadMeAssets/WiringDiagram.pdf) for how to wire the heater starting from the heavy gauge wires running from your circuit breaker panel to the heater.
 The wiring diagram also notes the wire gauges that I used.

-## Safety
-Needs info _____
+># Safety Disclaimer and Hazards
+This project is great for learning about the Linux command line interface (CLI), Node-RED, and the Internet of Things (IoT).
+Working with AC mains electricity, heating elements, and temperature controlled systems can be dangerous and may cause electrocution, burns, fire, property damage or violations of local electrical code if done incorrectly. __Always use safe practices for this project.__ The author assumes no responsibility, liability or fault for any damage, injury or other harm from the use of this project.

+### Hazards
+- Electrical Hazards: electrocution, electrical shock, burns and fire
+- Heating Element Hazards: hot surfaces, burns and fire

+### Preventing Hazards
+- Check Component Ratings: Ensure components can handle the appropriate voltages and currents.
+- Wire Inspection: Ensure wiring is properly insulated and no terminals are loose or exposed.
+- __Hardware Shutoff__: Ensure you can easily and safely shutoff all power to the system, for example using a circuit breaker.
+- __Test Test Test__: Never leave the system unattended when testing and monitor it closely.
+- Follow local codes: Ensure your project complies with local electrical standards and regulations.

+># Authors Note and Future Features
+Finally, don't be dumb if you do not understand the dangers listed above don't do this project.
+I have done my best to test this system to make sure that the worst case scenario doesn't happen but cannot 100% guarantee the safety of this system.

+### Future Features
+- Moving from node-red-dashboard to flowfuse/node-red-dashboard.
+- Redesign to use solid state relays (SSRs) instead of mechanical relays.